 - Moderate or severe primary immunodeficiency (such as DiGeorge syndrome, Wiskott-Aldrich syndrome)

 - Active treatment with high-dose corticosteroids or other drugs that may suppress your immune response

-Booster doses are given 6 months after receiving an initial series of Pfizer vaccine only, to people who fall within in these general guidelines:
+Booster doses of Pfizer and Moderna are given six months after receiving the an initial series to people who fall within in these general guidelines:

 - has an underlying medical condition, including cancer, diabetes, Down syndrome, a heart condition, hypertension, overweight or obesity, pregnancy, history of smoking, and substance abuse disorder; or

 - works in a high-risk setting, such as health care workers, first responders, education staff, food and agriculture workers, grocery store workers and other frontline essential workers; or

 - lives in a high-risk setting; for example, long term care, correctional facilities and homeless shelters.